-The former Yugoslavia (Socialist Federal Republic of Yugoslavia) signed and ratified the Convention on the Rights of the Child respectively on 26 January 1990 and in December 1990.
+The former Yugoslavia (Socialist Federal Republic of Yugoslavia) signed and ratified the Convention on the Rights of the Child (CRC) respectively on 26 January 1990 and on December 1990.
 As a succeeding country, Serbia and Montenegro ratified it on March 2003.

-As all other international instruments on human rights, the CRC applies directly (article 10 of the Constitutional Charter) and has priority over the laws of Serbia and Montenegro (article 16 of the Constitutional Charter).
+As all other international instruments on human rights, the CRC applies directly and has priority over the laws of Serbia and Montenegro (Articles 10 and 16 of the Constitutional Charter).